HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/Lock_Unlock_Fields_ObjectServices_MFCLI.md

 Example

+{% highlight VoltMx %}
-{% highlight voltMx %}java -jar mfcli.jar unlock-config -u abc@voltmx.com -p password -t 100054321 -a ~/../App.zip -ua my_unlocked_app
+java -jar mfcli.jar unlock-config -u abc@voltmx.com -p password -t 100054321 -a ~/../App.zip -ua my_unlocked_app
 {% endhighlight %}

 In this scenario, the following are the mandatory steps:

-*   The `` `-a` ``is the path of the Foundry app with lock configurations.
+*   The  **`-a`** is the path of the Foundry app with lock configurations.
 This is a mandatory parameter.

 This command removes all locked configurations for the fields of objects services in the App.zip, and creates a clone of the provided Foundry app with lock configuration applied.
 For example, `C:\\tmp\\App_locked.zip` file created in the same Foundry app path.